 This means that not only did Kintner actually die on July 2, but also that fishermen managed to drive and ferry up to Amity at an amazing speed, and that word traveled lightning fast in that pre-Internet time.

-But June 29 fell on a Saturday in 1974 [see how I know this].
+But June 29 fell on a Saturday in 1974.
 The slap-happy Mrs. Kintner was probably delirious with grief and didn’t wind her watch.
 Or there was simply a big old continuity error.
 “Jaws” started filming on Martha’s Vineyard in May of 1974 but it wasn’t released until 1975.
 June 29 fell on a Sunday in 1975.

 “I just found out that a girl was killed here last week,” (emphasis added) she tells Chief Brody, “and you knew about it.”
 Slap!
 Wince!
 “My boy is dead,” she adds unnecessarily.
 “I wanted you to know that.”